bronsonavila/chrome-gemini-cli/README.md

 ## Demo

 > Go to Best Buy and search for '4K TV'.
 Next, apply the following filters: made by Sony, on sale, 65-74 inches, and rated 4 stars or higher.
 Then, set the max price to $1000.
-Finally, sort by 'Best Selling' and list the top 3 displayed results.
+Finally, sort by 'Best Selling' and list only the results that can be added to the cart.

 <img src="assets/demo.gif" alt="Demo of Chrome Gemini CLI searching Best Buy for 4K TVs with filters" />